 Water fitness classes are a great way to get a fantastic, fun workout using the natural resistance of the water, while combining cardio-aerobic work and muscle toning exercises without putting stress and strain on the joints.
 The Y offers a variety of water fitness programs: Aqua Aerobics, Water Volleyball, Gentle Joints, Prime Time, Aqua Zumba®, Lap Swimming and Water Walking.
 For a description of current aqua classes, please click here.

-SAMY Seals Swim Team is our competitive swim team where new swimmers are always welcome.
+Our competitive swim team always welcomes new team members.
 Our team works on increasing cardiovascular fitness, stroke development and training for competition with other area YMCA’s.
 The season runs mid-September through mid-March.
-The SAMY Seals are open to Y members ages 5-21 and who can swim one pool length (25 yds.) freestyle and one pool length backstroke without tiring.
+Swim Team is open to Y members ages 5-21 and who can swim one pool length (25 yds.) freestyle and one pool length backstroke without tiring.
+For the 2016-2017 season we are still a Y swim team but we are in association with the Effingham Workman Complex.
 Practices are Monday-Friday and times are vary based on skill level.
 Meets are held usually on Saturdays at home and other area Y’s.
-View our complete 2015-2016 Mattoon Area Family YMCA Sammy Seals Swim Team brochure.
-UPDATED INFORMATION FOR the 2016-2017 season will become available in Mid-August 2016.
+View our complete 2016-2017 Mattoon Area Family YMCA Sammy Swim Team brochure.
+The brochure will explain color levels, practice times, season dates and more.

 This season our home meets will feature the Active Hy-Tek™ Meet Manager Software System for recording times and as a managing tool for our meets.